dapr/docs/overview.md

 ## What capabilities does Dapr provide?

 There are many considerations when architecting and building microservices applications.
 Dapr provides best practices for common capabilities when building microservice applications that developers can use in a standard way and deploy to any environment.
-It does this by providing distributed system building blocks
+It does this by providing distributed system building blocks.

 Each of these building blocks are independent, meaning that you can use one, some or all of them in your application.
 In this first release of Dapr, the following building blocks are provided;